-The agency is responsible for fulfilling the State of West Virginia's constitutional obligation under the Sixth and Fourteenth Amendments to the United States Constitution and Section 14 of Article III of the West Virginia Constitution to provide legal counsel to indigent defendants in criminal or related proceedings.
+The agency is responsible for maintaining a system by which legal counsel is provided to indigent defendants in criminal and related proceedings, thus fulfilling the State of West Virginia's constitutional obligation under the Sixth and Fourteenth Amendments to the United States Constitution and Section 14 of Article III of the West Virginia Constitution.
+The agency is also responsible for the compensation of legal services provided to children and indigent parents in child abuse and neglect proceedings.

-The agency has 31 positions.
-Two vacancies exist in the Habeas Corpus Division.
-Two vacancies exist in the Appellate Advocacy Division.
+The agency has 32 positions.
+One vacancy exists in the agency's Office of Legal Representation.
 One vacancy exists in the Public Defender Resource Center.
 One vacancy exists for a position funded by the Title IV-E payments.
 Candidates for each of these vacancies are actively being sought.

 The agency is organized into three divisions: an Administrative Division, a Policy Division, and an Office of Legal Representation.
-The Administrative Division is overseen by the Chief Operating Officer and is comprised of Appointed Counsel Services and human resources.
+The Administrative Division is overseen by the Chief Operating Officer and encompasses the Appointed Counsel Services group and the human resources function.
 Appointed Counsel Services is staffed by one director and four processors.
 The Policy Division encompasses the Chief Executive Officer, the Chief Process Officer, the Chief Financial Officer, and a Coordinator of Programs.
-Within the Policy Division are (i) the Financial Division which includes the auditor of the voucher processing function and the office manager; (ii) the Criminal Law Research Center which includes one coordinator; and (iii) the Public Defender Corporation Resource Center which is staffed by an administrative assistant and a coordinator.
+Within the Policy Division are (i) the Financial Division which includes the auditor of the voucher processing function and the office manager; (ii) the Criminal Law Research Center, which is staffed by a coordinator; and (iii) the Public Defender Corporation Resource Center which is staffed by an administrative assistant and a coordinator.
 The Office of Legal Representation includes (i) the Appellate Advocacy Division which is staffed by four appellate attorneys, one paralegal, and one secretary; and (ii) the Habeas Corpus Division which is staffed by four attorneys, one paralegal, and one investigator.
-The Appellate Advocacy Division and Habeas Corpus Division share one (I) administrative assistant.
+The Appellate Advocacy Division and Habeas Corpus Division share one administrative assistant.
 Additionally, one position was created that is funded with payments received under Title IV-E of the Social Security Act.
 The position is a coordinator who assists with the development of programs for which the payments can be expended.
 The position will be eliminated if payments under Title IV-E end.

 Generally, the agency functions at a level that requires specialization in every division.
-The following positions could be eliminated if reduction of force was mandated but would mean the diminishment of services including the inability to organize affordable legal seminars for court-appointed attorneys and public defenders and the ability to monitor proposed reforms in criminal justice and to closely monitor the compliance of the public defender corporations with the agency's funding contracts: Coordinator of Criminal Law Research Center, the administrative assistant within the Public Defender Corporation Resource Center, and the Chief Operating Officer.
+The following positions could be eliminated if reduction of force was mandated but would mean the diminishment of services including the inability to organize affordable legal seminars for court-appointed attorneys and public defenders and the inability to monitor proposed reforms in criminal justice and the inability to closely monitor the compliance of the public defender corporations with the agency's funding contracts: Coordinator of Criminal Law Research Center, the administrative assistant within the Public Defender Corporation Resource Center, and the Chief Operating Officer.

-FY 2023 Budget: \$37,181,199.
+FY 2024 Budget: \$38,102,841.
 A Supplemental Appropriation of \$20,000,000 will be required.
-The Criminal Law Research Center has \$32,284.94 on account which is generated by fees from the continuing legal education programs and which is used to offer other continuing legal education programs at no cost.
-The balance of Title IV-E payments held by the agency is \$6,237,937.
+The Criminal Law Research Center has \$88,892.29 on account, which is generated by fees from the agency's annual conference and which is used to offer other continuing legal education programs at no cost.
+The balance of Title IV-E payments held by the agency is \$8,005,880.39.
 Programs to be supported by these funds are being developed, including the hiring of additional child abuse and neglect attorneys in public defender corporations and the hiring of staff to serve as navigators for parents who are the subject of child abuse and neglect proceedings.
+A grant program has been established to distribute Title IV-E funds to support programs that will improve the quality of representation in child abuse and neglect proceedings or will improve the process for resolving such proceedings.